tachibanick/tachibanick/README.md

 ## Hi there 👋
 I'm a B.Eng.
-Software Technology student at DTU
+Software Technology student at The Technical University of Denmark.

 Software skills:
 - Python